EPY - a self-employed placement option!

 Self-motivation, enthusiasm, commercial awareness and a drive to start a business or commence self-employment/freelancing opportunities.
 You are expected to commit to working full time on your business.

-If you are happy that the option could suit your plans please firstly obtain approval from your placement tutor/course director, then submit an application which takes the form of a short business proposal.
+Before applying, please obtain approval from your placement tutor/course director, then submit an application which takes the form of a short business proposal.
 This will be considered by a panel, and if successful you will be invited to an interview to further discuss your plans for your Enterprise Placement Year.

 TIPS on completing your application: